phalcon/documentation/docs/db-phql.md

 ): BuilderInterface
 ```

 Adds a join to the query.
 The first parameter is the model.
 The join conditions are automatically calculated, if the relevant relationships have been properly set in the respective models.
-However you can set the conditions manually using the second parameter is the conditions, while the third one (if specified) is the alias.
+However, you can set the conditions manually using the second parameter is the conditions, while the third one (if specified) is the alias.
 The last parameter defines the `type` of the join.
-By default the join is `INNER`.
+By default, the join is `INNER`.
 Acceptable values are: `INNER`, `LEFT` and `RIGHT`.

 ```php
 <?php